bishopcais/speaker-worker/README.md

 }
 ```

-A reply will be returned on the RPC queue after ffmpeg has finished playing, which will be a JSON object with
+A reply will be returned on the RPC queue after the audio has finished playing, which will be a JSON object with
 the following structure if it succeeded:

 ```javascript